cwkosman/fef-teaching-materials/W3D1/objectives.md

 ##### BTEOTLYSBAT:

-- Style states of an element with pseudoclasses
+- Style states of an element with pseudo-classes
-- Style parts of an element with pseudoelements
+- Style parts of an element with pseudo-elements
 - Write a basic CSS transition